 What it is:

 ICSI is a cutting-edge technique that’s used with in vitro fertilization (IVF) treatment to help increase your chances of a successful cycle.
 By injecting a sperm directly into an egg, instead of waiting for natural fertilization as with IVF, ICSI may offer a solution to your infertility issues.
+Who it treats:

 At the CNY Fertility Centers, all couples are encouraged to consider ICSI.
 Those who are most likely to benefit from ICSI with IVF treatment either suffer from unexplained infertility or have undergone an IVF cycle that resulted in low or no fertility.
 Also, if the male’s semen sample does not fall within “normal” parameters, ICSI could help conception.
 Medical conditions that affect the quality or quantity of a man’s sperm include poor sperm motility (athenzoospermia), abnormally shaped sperm (teratozoospermia), and low numbers of sperm in the ejaculate (oligospermia).
 ICSI can even allow a man who has had a vasectomy to fertilize a woman’s egg.
+How it works:

 Since ICSI is always accompanied by IVF, the treatment begins by planning for IVF.
 In preparation for IVF, the woman will take fertility drugs in order to stimulate healthy follicle production.
 After careful monitoring and assessment of the follicles, eggs will be retrieved from the woman’s ovaries.